Research Experience for Undergraduates

 • Professional development and graduate school preparation

-• Leadership development opportunities to develop and enhance communication skills
+• Opportunities to develop and enhance communication skills

 • Technical report and publication opportunities